 The theme of monetary policy was continued with two parallel central banker panels where the governors, deputy governors and chief economists of the national banks of Albania, Croatia, the Czech Republic, Hungary, Lithuania, Macedonia, Poland, Romania, Slovakia and Turkey, discussed the challenges to monetary policy caused by, inter alia, the slow down in China, the divergence of monetary policy in the US and the Euro zone, negative interest rates, the low oil price and the effect of sanctions on Russia.
 Other topics discussed included the degree to which central bankers still have flexibility to set interest rates when faced with negative policy rates in the euro zone and the pressures on exchange rate policies.

 The following sessions focused on the role of alternative investments in the region, the Ukraine and the Czech Republic.

 The conference concluded with a wide ranging discussion of the big themes which had dominated the discussions of the previous two days.
 In particular there was a lively discussion of the implications of the migrant crisis on the political and economic backdrop, the forecast for the Russian economy and political environment in an era of low oil and commodity prices.

-Euromoney Conferences would like to thank all our sponsors, speakers and delegates - without whom the event would not be possible.
-We look forward to seeing you all again in January 2016 back in Vienna.
+Euromoney Conferences would like to thank all our sponsors, speakers and delegates for supporting the Forum once again.
+We look forward to our annual visit to Vienna again in January 2017.